ItisMajo-2021-4DINFO-Informatica/4di-2022-primo-compito-JacopoFavat/README.md

-# :wave: The Basics of GitHub
+Sono stato qui# :wave: The Basics of GitHub

 ## 🤓 Course overview and learning outcomes